abhisheks008/ML-Crate/Weather Analysis/README.md

 * It has 3902 entries(Rows), 22 columns.
 * Checked for missing values and cleaned the data accordingly.
 * Analyzed the data, found insights and visualized them accordingly.
-* Plotting heatmap using correlation and checking the relation between different features.
 * Found detailed insights of different columns with target variable using plotting libraries.
 * Train the datasets by different models and saves their accuracies into a dataframe.